jnozzi/cocoadev.com/markdown/AppleToolsMostWanted.md

-Part of General/CocoaDevelopersMostWanted (It would be cool to have a category "Most Wanted" or something, no?)
+Part of CocoaDevelopersMostWanted (It would be cool to have a category "Most Wanted" or something, no?)

-**If you want any of these changes, please submit them to [https://bugreport.apple.com/cgi-bin/General/WebObjects/General/RadarWeb.woa Radar].
+**If you want any of these changes, please submit them to [https://bugreport.apple.com/cgi-bin/WebObjects/RadarWeb.woa Radar].
 Simply posting them here is great for discussion and raising awareness, but submitting them to Apple's bug tracker is what will get them implemented.
 In addition, the more people submit a given issue, the more likely Apple is to do something about it.**

-**General/XCode**
+**XCode**

 *Smarter smart groups. (yea: 1 nay:0) The only options currently available are simple and regex filters on the file name.
 Spotlight should make it simple to create groups based on all sorts of things, such as: "All .m files in the project not modified since noon today" or "All image and sound files in the project."
 You can do this easily enough in Finder, and since Xcode uses the same icon for smart groups that Finder uses for smart folders, I'd guess Apple might be heading in this direction.
 But I think of new ways to that I could use a feature like this in Xcode two or three times a day.

 *refactoring tools. (yea:14 nay:0) Please!
 The primary advantages to using an IDE over a straight text editor are code-completion (which we now have - hooray) and refactoring (which we're still waiting for!).
 Please add refactoring soon.
-"All the other General/IDEs are doing it!"
+"All the other IDEs are doing it!"

 *Tabbed Editing.
 Good gods, tabbed editing.
 I work on a huge project, and switching between files requires way too much mousing. (yea:3 nay:1)